 All of our air dome membranes have translucent properties and sunlight will enable day time play.
 The polyethylene dome has the advantage that existing court floodlights will shine through at night.
 Both PVC options are supplied with internal LED lights either from the ceiling or on pillars around the perimeter.
 We can produce a lighting design to meet your required lux levels.

-The ideal setup is to have a storage shed butting up to one side of the court surface with a trolley to fold the dome onto.
+The ideal setup is to have a storage shed adjacent to one side of the court surface with a trolley to fold the dome onto.

-Both PVC options are provided with heating, primarily to melt snow and prevent any build up of a heavy weight on the membrane.
+Both PVC options are provided with heating, primarily as a safety feature to melt snow and prevent any build up of a heavy weight on the membrane.
 There is no heating provided with the polyethylene dome due to its lightweight nature.
 As there are no internal lights, it is possible to deflate the dome and remove the snow.